typescript-eslint/typescript-eslint/.github/ISSUE_TEMPLATE/typescript-estree.md

 ---
-name: typescript-estree
+name: '@typescript-eslint/typescript-estree'
-about: Report an issue with the `typescript-estree` package
+about: Report an issue with the `@typescript-eslint/typescript-estree` package
 title: ''
 labels: 'package: typescript-estree, triage'
 assignees: ''